Convert ODT to INI

 Initialization File

 Simple text-based configuration file format using sections and key-value pairs.
 Originally used for Windows initialization files, now widely used across platforms for application settings and configuration.
+No formal specification but universally understood.

 Configuration Key-Value